5 Impressive Benefits of Bromelain You Should Know

 2. Bromelain Brightens Skin

+Bromelain benefits for skin are tried and true.
 This potent pineapple enzyme is often used topically (read: applied onto your skin instead of ingested) as an exfoliant to remove dead skin and to help calm irritated skin.
-It literally eats through the dead cells that can dull complexion to reveal fresh, new skin.
+It eats through the dead cells that can dull complexion to reveal fresh, new skin.
 Because bromelain benefits the complexion, many skincare products and treatments contain traces of pineapple.

 Pro Tip: Take a DIY approach to yield bromelain’s skin-supporting benefits.
 (Just be cautious if you have sensitive skin.)